AndCake/zino/README.md

 		- url - from where to fetch some content/data?
 		- callback(data) - function to call once successful
 		- cache - a boolean indicating whether or not to cache the result
-		- code - when provided, it will cache code for url and not do an XHR request

 		Do a very simple AJAX call (supports only GET).
 The response body will be handed into the callback function as `data`.
 If the code property is transmitted, then the callback parameter can be left empty and not actual AJAX request will be triggered.
+This works similar to having the global `zinoTagRegistry` variable prefilled when loading Zino.

 ## Mustache-enhancements